DEIPworld/deip-node/pallets/deip_stake_voting/README.md

 ## Return control of the asset to its holder

 Unlock caller's asset that has been locked by voting operations.
-Should be called after closing or execution all votings for this asset.
+Should be called after closing or execution all votings for this asset if the asset shares weren't returned to theirs owner automatically while executing.
 This only applies to locking an asset through voting.

 Arguments: